Zuehlke/software-engineering-corner/drafts/angular-navigation-concept.md

 This happens when the same URL should be loaded as the current.
 The behavior can be changed with following router configuration: `onSameUrlNavigation`.
 - `ignore (default/we use)`: The navigation will be skipped without calling `NavigationStart`
-- `reload`: If the same URL is loaded, the whole navigation process is done.
+- `reload`: If the same URL is loaded, the whole navigation process is executed starting with `NavigationStart`.
 It will end with `NavigationEnd` or `NavigationCancel`.

 ![Angular Navigation Events](https://cdn.hashnode.com/res/hashnode/image/upload/v1722062002425/LaxtWYtW4.png?auto=format)

-We had to adapt one more router config.
+We had to adapt following router config.
 The `canceledNavigationResolution` defines what should happen, when a navigation gets cancelled.
 - With `replace (default)` the cancelled navigation URL will be overriden with the origin.
 ![Replace cancel navigation resolution](https://cdn.hashnode.com/res/hashnode/image/upload/v1722065513474/2O3ePgS4x.png?auto=format)